 Image courtest of Kosala Bandara

-Back on the Eiger side of the valley, this is another short day walk that takes you all the way from the Lauterbrunnen valley to the Eiger.
-It can actually be walked in either direction, however, you get far better views this way, as you are looking on the Eiger, Monch, and Jungfrau almost all the way!
+Back on the Eiger side of the valley, this is another easy walk that takes you from the Lauterbrunnen valley, or Mänllichen, towards the Eiger.
+It can actually be walked in either direction, however, you get far better views starting at Männlichen, as you are looking on the Eiger, Monch, and Jungfrau almost all the way!

-It is also a pleasant walk in the sense that there is not so much up and down, because it involves a cable car.
-It is also easy to combine with many of the walks above because it ends in Kleine Scheidegg (the Eiger Trail starts just above).
-Those of you who are fit can also make this far longer by adding more on either end.
-A descent to Grindelwald, or an ascent from Lauterbrunnen.
+It is also a pleasant walk because there is not so much up and down, and it involves a cable car.
+It is also easy to combine with many other walks because it ends in Kleine Scheidegg (the Eiger Trail starts just above).